 The Superintendent or designee shall be responsible for coordinating placements of all student teachers within the District.
 Student teachers should be assigned to supervising teachers whose qualifications are acceptable to the District and the students' respective colleges or universities.

-34 U.S.C. §20901 et seq., Adam Walsh Child Protection and Safety Act, P.L.
+Adam Walsh Child Protection and Safety Act, P.L.
 109-248.

-20 ILCS 2635/1, Uniform Conviction Information Act.
+Uniform Conviction Information Act, 20 ILCS 2635/1.

 105 ILCS 5/10-21.9, 5/10-22.34, and 5/24-5.